New South Wales

 - payments to eligible event suppliers for ticketed events with $10,000 grants for sole traders, $20,000 for small businesses and $50,000 for large businesses with pre-COVID annual turnover of more than $1 million.
 Applications close 30 June 2022.
 Find out more.

-The COVID-19 Small Business Advice and Financial Guidance Program will provide eligible applicants grants of between $750 to $1500 to obtain financial or other business guidance from a suitably qualified specialist / consultant to assist small businesses with for example:
+Eligible applicants will receive a grant of between $750 and $1500 to obtain financial or business guidance services from a suitably qualified specialist/consultant to assist with:

 - Advice regarding the management of debts and liabilities.